zbhavyai/quote-weaver/README.md

 [![Build](https://img.shields.io/github/actions/workflow/status/zbhavyai/quote-weaver/build.yml?label=Build)](https://github.com/zbhavyai/quote-weaver/actions/workflows/build.yml)
 [![License](https://img.shields.io/github/license/zbhavyai/quote-weaver?label=License)](https://github.com/zbhavyai/quote-weaver/blob/main/LICENSE)

-Generating and tweeting humorous rhyming quotes using Gemini API on programming topics, and as if they were said by a celebrity.
+Generating and tweeting humorous rhyming quotes on programming topics using Gemini API, and as if they were said by a celebrity.

+## Celebrity List

+The list of celebrities was exported from IMDb's list of [Top 1000 Actors and Actresses](https://www.imdb.com/list/ls058011111/) and stored [here](src/main/resources/celebrities.json).

 ## Development

 1. Put your API keys in environment variables or in the [`application.properties`](src/main/resources/application.properties) file.
+You would need to have Gemini API key and Twitter API keys.
+Refer to the `application.properties` file to see the required properties.

 1. Build and run the application